 If you make purchases from vendors, you can ask them to submit a record of your payments to credit reporting agency Dun & Bradstreet once you apply for a DUNS Number.
 Many vendors are paid through invoicing, and those kinds of transactions can help your business credit score if they are reported.

 Once you’ve established your business, a small business loan or line of credit can diversify your credit profile and improve your overall amount of available credit.
 When you apply for a business credit account in the business’s name — with the business’s credit information — you establish a stronger business credit history, as long as you meet your debt obligations.
-Remember that opening too many accounts too quickly can actually hurt your score.
+Remember that opening too many accounts too quickly can actually hurt your score, and make sure you pick lenders that report to business credit bureaus.

 Like a personal credit score, your payment history is an important part of your business credit score.
 Consistently paying your bills on time will help your score grow; missing even one can hurt your score and cause it to drop.
 While other factors also play a role in those scores, your track record of timely payments matters a lot.